Hyundai Sonata Insurance Rates

 Enter your ZIP code in our free tool above to get started on finding the best Hyundai Sonata insurance costs.

-Estimated insurance rates for a Hyundai Sonata are $1,406 a year with full coverage.
-Comprehensive insurance costs an estimated $270 a year, collision costs $506, and liability costs $450.
-A policy with only liability insurance costs as little as $518 a year, with a high-risk policy costing $3,044 or more.
-Teenage drivers pay the most at $5,364 a year or more.
+The average insurance rates for a Hyundai Sonata are $1,406 a year including full coverage.
+Comprehensive insurance costs on average $270, collision costs $506, and liability costs around $450.
+A liability-only policy costs as low as $518 a year, with high-risk insurance costing $3,044 or more.
+Teens cost the most to insure at $5,364 a year or more.

 Average premium for full coverage: $1,406